ychfsource/Facial-recognition-on-real-time/README.md

 test3.py: In this last one we will create a programme to detect faces by means of a real-time video.

 Finally I've created app.py file whose we can display a webcam on real time into navegtor.

+# Examples
+To execute the files , we just have to write the below command, #python 'file name'.

+#C:\Users\Youssef\Desktop\Projects>python test3.py